- What kind of sponsor licences are there?

 A legal representative can help a sponsor to complete the form but the Home Office guidance is clear that it must ultimately be submitted by the sponsor.
 If you can’t be with the client when they submit it, you can prepare the form and pass on the login details for them to press submit themselves.

 Then a submission sheet is generated which previously had to be printed off and signed by the authorising officer.
-Due to the COVID-19 lockdown, the Home Office will now accept a pdf and a digital signature.
+The Home Office will now accept a pdf and a digital signature.

-The normal rule is that you have five working days from the point of submission to send your bundle of supporting evidence to the Home Office.
-This has also been relaxed in light of current circumstances.
+You then have five working days from the point of submission to send your bundle of supporting evidence to the Home Office.

 When do I get a decision?

 Bear in mind that there are no second chances.
-If the application is refused, there is no right of appeal against this decision and a six month cooling off period will kick in preventing the sponsor from making another application during this time period.
+If the application is refused, there is no right of appeal against this decision and a six-month cooling-off period will kick in.
+This prevents the sponsor from making another application during this time period.

-This article was originally published on 3 April 2020 and has been updated in light of the revisions to the sponsor guidance issued on 6 April 2020.
+This article was originally published in April 2020 and has been updated so that it is correct as of the new date of publication shown.